ExtendRealityLtd/VRTK/README.md

 An example of the `VRTK_HeadsetCollisionFade` script can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/011_Camera_HeadSetCollisionFading`.
-The scene has collidable walls around the play area and if the player puts their head into any of the walls then the headset will fade to black.
+The scene has collidable walls around the play area and if the user puts their head into any of the walls then the headset will fade to black.